Coca-Cola: Contour bottle design

-Faced with the upcoming scheduled maintenance of the mold-making machinery, over the next 24 hours Dean sketched out a concept drawing which was approved by Root the next morning.
-Chapman Root approved the prototype bottle and a design patent was issued on the bottle in November 1915.
+Faced with the upcoming scheduled maintenance of the mold-making machinery, over the next 24 hours, Dean sketched out a concept drawing, which was approved by Root the next morning.
+Chapman Root approved the prototype bottle, and a design patent was issued on the bottle in November 1915.
 The prototype never made it to production since its middle diameter was larger than its base, making it unstable on conveyor belts.
 Dean resolved this issue by decreasing the bottle's middle diameter.
 During the 1916 bottler's convention, Dean's contour bottle was chosen over other entries and was on the market the same year.
 By 1920, the contour bottle became the standard for the Coca-Cola Company.
 A revised version was also patented in 1923.
-Because the Patent Office releases the Patent Gazette on Tuesday, the bottle was patented on December 25, 1923, and was nicknamed the "Christmas bottle."
+Because the Patent Office releases the Patent Gazette on Tuesday, the bottle was patented on December 25, 1923, and was nicknamed the "Christmas bottle".
 Today, the contour Coca-Cola bottle is one of the most recognized packages on the planet.

 As a reward for his efforts, Dean was offered a choice between a $500 bonus or a lifetime job at The Root Glass Company.
 He chose the lifetime job and kept it until the Owens-Illinois Glass Company bought out The Root Glass Company in the mid-1930s.
 Dean went on to work in other Midwestern glass factories.

 Raymond Loewy updated the design in 1955 to accommodate larger formats.
+Misinterpretations of comments Loewy made on his involvement have given rise to a popular misconception, misattributing him as the original designer of the Coke bottle.

 Others have attributed inspiration for the design not to the cocoa pod, but to a Victorian hooped dress.